 I think I've figured out how.

 How motivation works (and why Wordle is so addictive)

 In his article entitled Integrating Theories of Motivation, Piers Steel introduces what he calls temporal motivation theory (TMT).
 TMT is a formula that claims to depict how motivated we are (or aren't) to do something.
 It looks like this:

 To break these factors down:

-- Value: How important/desirable we think [task] is
+- [V]alue: How important/desirable we think the task is

-- Impulsiveness: Anything that might distract you from this task
+- [I]mpulsiveness: Anything that might distract you from the task

 Increasing E and V increases the likelihood that you'll do something; increasing I and D decreases the likelihood that you'll do something.

 Here's what happens when I plug Wordle into that formula: